neoforged/.github/primers/1.21.2/index.md

     - `FluidState`
         - `tick` now takes in the `BlockState` at the current position
     - `MapColor#calculateRGBColor` -> `calculateARGBColor`
+- `net.minecraft.world.level.portal.DimensionTransition`
+    - `pos` -> `position`
+    - `speed` -> `deltaMovement`
+    - The constructor can now take in a set of `Relatives` to indicate in what motions should the positions be moved relative to another
 - `net.miencraft.world.level.saveddata.SavedData#save(File, HolderLookup$Provider)` now returns `CompoundTag`, not writing the data to file in the method
 - `net.minecraft.world.level.storage.DimensionDataStorage` now implements `AutoCloseable`
     - The constructor takes in a `Path` instead of a `File`